hb9hkn/ha-addon-udp-logger/README.md

 ## Log Retention Period
 Define the number of days you want the logs stored.
 One day will be in clear ASCII file at /share/syslog/syslog.log.
 All older files will be compressed (using zip) and retained for the number of days you define.
 The limit of days can be between 1 and 30 days.
 Carefully calculate the available disk space (see the Warning above).
 The old logs will be removed after the number of days you define.

+## Define the Port
+Define the udp (not TCP!) port to receive the log messages.
+The default port is 514 (as per standard), however you can choose any unused port from 10 to 65,535.

 # How to Test
 If you need to test if your implementation works, simply go to the Terminal and send the message:
 ```